MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 ### Adding permissions to the identity

-Once that you have configured your App service to use a user assigned managed identity you need to grant the necessary permissions to the identity.
-In this scenario, we are using this identity to interact with Azure Storage, so you need to use the [Azure Role Based Access Control (RBAC) system](/azure/role-based-access-control/overview) to grant the user assigned managed identity permissions to the resource.
+Once you've configured your App Service to use a user-assigned managed identity, grant the necessary permissions to the identity.
+In this scenario, we're using this identity to interact with Azure Storage, so you need to use the [Azure Role Based Access Control (RBAC) system](/azure/role-based-access-control/overview) to grant the user-assigned managed identity permissions to the resource.

 > [!IMPORTANT]
 > You'll need a role such as "User Access Administrator" or "Owner" for the target resource to add Role assignments.
 Ensure you're granting the least privilege required for the application to run.